William Joseph Taylor: Australia: the 'Kangaroo Office'

 The Kangaroo Office pieces (bullion rounds) rose to fame after the Coin and Medals section of the British Museum purchased a set of the pieces in 1862/3 from William Morgan Brown, formerly of the Kangaroo Office.
 Head of the Keeper of Coins and Medals section at the time was W S W Vaux.
-In a piece in the 1864 The Numismatic Chronicle and Journal of the Numismatic Society, published by the Royal Numismatic Society, Vaux made all sorts of unsubstantiated and false claims when he ‘introduced’ the weights to the numismatic world.
+In a piece in the 1864 The Numismatic Chronicle and Journal of the Numismatic Society, published by the Royal Numismatic Society, Vaux made all sorts of unsubstantiated and false claims when he ‘introduced’ the gold rounds to the numismatic world.